It’s World Read Aloud Day and, what better way for me to celebrate than by reading aloud to you. Enjoy!

 When I sat down to write, however, it wasn’t Pearl’s cat, or even my ‘real’ cat, that seemed to want to have their story told.
 It was a different cat.
 And she was determined to tell her story in her own voice.
 The first draft of Queen Narelle didn’t take long to write – and it was all from Narelle’s first person viewpoint.

-Since 2009 that first draft has had many revisions and edits, including adding in a second narrator – Maddie, Narelle’s favourite human.
+second narrator – Maddie, Narelle’s favourite human.
 Doing this made the story richer, more complete, but I have always loved writing in Narelle’s voice.
 It was lots of fun, even though there are tricky things happening in the book.
 Those things evolved from me trying to figure out what problems a cat might have, or witness, and how a cat might be involved in their resolution.

 So, in this case, the idea came from a simple question about one cat, and a chain of thoughts about that cat, and a very demanding cat demanding to be written about.